frougon/CondConfigParser/README.rst

 *unstable* with *buster*, or whatever is the codename of the current Debian *stable* release, in the ``sources.list`` lines given above.

+The ``Release`` files in this repository are signed with `Florent Rougon's OpenPGP key`_ .
+After downloading this key, be sure to verify that this is the same key as served `by Github
+<https://github.com/frougon.gpg>`_ over https (you'll need to add a
+trailing newline to the latter to ensure byte-for-byte equality).
+Once you've verified that this is the right key, you can add it to your ``apt`` keyring using ``apt-key add /path/to/file``, as root.
+This allows ``apt`` to authenticate the packages.
+If you don't do this, the installation should still be possible but with warnings and, of course, reduced security.

 .. _Debian: https://www.debian.org/
+.. _Florent Rougon's OpenPGP key: http://frougon.net/keys.html

 Quick installation instructions